Happy Global Handwashing Day!

 - After handling pet food or pet treats

-During the COVID-19 pandemic, you’ll want to be extra cautious and wash your hands after you’ve been in public places and have touched any of the following items:
+During cold and flu season, you’ll want to be extra cautious and wash your hands after you’ve been in public places and have touched any of the following items:

 - Shopping cart